sveltejs/eslint-plugin-svelte/docs/rules/comment-directive.md

 > support comment-directives in HTML template

-- :gear: This rule is included in `"plugin:svelte/base"` configuration.
+- :gear: This rule is included in all of `"plugin:svelte/base"`, `"plugin:svelte/recommended"`, `"plugin:svelte/recommended-svelte5-without-legacy"` and `"plugin:svelte/recommended-svelte3-4"` configuration.

 Sole purpose of this rule is to provide `eslint-disable` functionality in the template HTML.
 It supports usage of the following comments: